GUDHI/GUDHI.github.io/pages/etymology.md

 lunar month.
-The Gudhi part refers to a banner topped by a bright colorful silk cloth and a a garland of leaves and flowers, that is often erected on the main door of houses, symbolizing a victory ar an achievement.
+The Gudhi part refers to a banner topped by a bright colorful silk cloth and a a garland of leaves and flowers, that is often erected on the main door of houses, symbolizing a victory or an achievement.